Safe seat: United States

 The Cook Partisan Voting Index rates congressional districts on how strongly they lean toward either major party.
 As of the 2022 redistricting, California's 12th district is the most Democratic at D+40, while Alabama's 4th district is the most Republican at R+33.

-Other examples of a safe seat for the Democrats is California's 11th congressional district, which currently covers most of the city of San Francisco.
+Democratic safe seats typically represent cities, especially in coastal western states and northeastern states.
+For example, California's 11th congressional district, which currently covers most of the city of San Francisco, is considered a safe seat for Democrats.
 This district and its predecessors have been in Democratic hands without interruption since 1949.
-Its current representative, former House Speaker Nancy Pelosi, was most recently reelected with 77.6 percent of the vote.
+Its current representative, former House Speaker Nancy Pelosi, was most recently reelected with 81.0 percent of the vote.

 Safe Republican seats include Tennessee's 1st congressional district and Tennessee's 2nd congressional district, which are located in the eastern part of the state.
 Both districts have been held by Republicans or their predecessors (except for two terms in the 1st) since 1859.
 These districts elected some of the few truly senior Southern Republican Congressmen before the 1950s.